What we saw during Tuesday’s Seahawks training camp

 — Among others who remain out are linebackers Cody Barton (quad), Jon Rhattigan (hamstring) and Nate Evans.
 So that had Nick Bellore again donning a defensive jersey and filling in at linebacker.

 — Also out Tuesday was cornerback Damarious Randall, who also missed a day last week with a groin injury.
-Randall may also have just been getting a rest day.
+Randall also might have gotten a rest day.

 — With Adams out, Blair got significant work with the starting defense at safety.
 But Ryan Neal also continues to rotate in with the ones, with Blair also getting significant work with the starting defense at nickel.